One-sided H\"older regularity of global weak solutions of negative order dispersive equations: Well posedness of entropy solutions

 \subsection{Uniqueness of entropy solutions}

 It is natural to start with the proof of uniqueness, as this equips us with a weighted $L^1$-contraction that can further be used in the existence proof.
 The involved weight $w_M^r(t,x)$ can be interpreted as a bound on the propagation of information for solutions of \eqref{eq: theMainEquation}.
 Its technical role in the coming proof is to serve as a subsolution of a dual equation, namely the one obtained from setting the square bracket in \eqref{eq: katoInequality} to zero.
 A similar method can be found in \cite{MR2305729} where nonlocal conservation laws are treated.
-The weight is constructed as follows.
-Writing $|K|$ to denote the function $x\mapsto |K(x)|$, we introduce for a parameter $t\geq0$ the operator $e^{t|K|\ast}$ mapping $L^p(\R)$ to itself for any $p\in[1,\infty]$, defined by